-Meanwhile the dogs keep on dying.
-Before we are done grieving for one, the movie takes us right to another puppy and another death.
-The death of third dog in particular, a police dog named Ellie, who falls fatally to a bullet shot as she valiantly saves her owner’s life, leaves you looking for tissue papers.
+Meanwhile, the dogs keep on dying.
+Before we are done grieving for one, the movie takes us the right to another puppy and another death.
+The death of the third dog, in particular, a police dog named Ellie, who falls fatally to a bullet shot as she valiantly saves her owner’s life, leaves you looking for tissue papers.

 Over half a century and nearly as many incarnations, Bailey’s learns what he calls a dog’s purpose:

 One of the very first sights that greet you at Stockholm’s Arlanda airport is the ‘Welcome to my hometown‘ photo exhibition.
 Lively portraits of Ingmar Bergman, Björn Borg, Alfred Noble and other distinguished Swedes welcoming you to Sweden.
 Keep walking and you’d come across the black and white image of Lasse Hallström, the director of ABBA videos, Cider House Rules, and My Life as a dog.
 He may have stumbled with A Dog’s Purpose but I hope he makes a dog movie again and like at the airport wall, stays perched atop the dog directors of Hollywood.